 In addition to being significantly safer than passcodes, it’s also convenient — as users never have to remember passwords or PINs, or try to remember to bring traditional access items, such as cards or fobs.

 For biometric access control to work, the biological factors to be used are first converted to a format that’s readable by your network.
 This data is then encrypted and stored in highly secured servers or cloud-based infrastructure.

 Finally, cybersecurity software analyzes entered biometrics with the existing database.
-Once there’s a match, access is granted.
+Once there’s a match, the user gains authorization.